CivicActions/guidebook/company-policies/timekeeping-policies.md

 ---
-title: Timekeeping Policy and Procedures
+title: Timekeeping policy and procedures
 ---

-# Timekeeping Policy and Procedures
+# Timekeeping policy and procedures

-## Policy & Procedures for Timekeeping

 | Date          |
 | ------------- |
 | April 1, 2023 |

-## 0—Roles and Responsibilities
+## 0—Roles and responsibilities

 ### 0.1 Leadership